Disenchantment (TV series): Development

 The series, created by The Simpsons and Futurama creator Matt Groening, was said to "bear his trademark animation style".
 The series is animated by Rough Draft Studios, the same studio that worked on Futurama.
 The series was announced in July 2017, with a 20-episode order, along with multiple members of the cast, at which time it had been in the works at Netflix for at least one year.
 Following the series premiere, in October 2018, Netflix announced that an additional 20 episodes had been ordered for a total of four batches of 10 episodes.

-In January 2023, Josh Weinstein stated on Twitter that a fifth part was currently in post-production.
+In September 2022, Matt Groening and his fellow creators confirmed at D23 panel that new episodes of Disenchantment were being produced.
+In January 2023, showrunner Josh Weinstein stated on Twitter that a fifth part was currently in post-production.
+In April 2023, Weinstein stated that they were sound mixing the episodes.
+On August 1, 2023, Netflix confirmed that Disenchantment would conclude with the release of the fifth and final 10-episode part, released on September 1, 2023.

 Writing

 In July 2017, it was announced that rapper Briggs was part of the writing team for the series.
 John DiMaggio has described the series as "the offspring of The Simpsons and Game of Thrones."
 Groening has said the show has a "definite feminist point of view."
 Series showrunner Josh Weinstein said that one of the best parts of writing was building "that gradual unfolding of mysteries, but also the deepening of them.
 I think season three is the deepening of all the mythology, the questions and the characters."
 Weinstein also noted that part three of the series was the "middle" and that if Netflix were to renew the series for an additional two-part, 20-episode season beyond the second one, the fourth through sixth parts would be the series' ending.
 In another interview, Weinstein said that Harry Potter and the works of Ray Bradbury and Philip K. Dick served as inspiration to some of the series' more fantastical elements.